Nirgav/fgvdegvet/README.md

     * Pagination for loading more images
     * Toast messages for network connectivity issues
     * "Back to Top" view functionality (if applicable)
-* Structure the usage instructions into numbered steps or a bulleted list for better readability.